Sex offenders in pilot drugs trial

 "There are some really encouraging results", Ms Saunders says.

 "The important thing to say is this is voluntary, there's no element of compulsion.
 This doesn't give people an automatic get-out-of-jail-free card.

-"This is part of a range of initiatives that we need to put in place to enable prisoners to demonstrate that their risk is reduced."'Difficult for her'
+"This is part of a range of initiatives that we need to put in place to enable prisoners to demonstrate that their risk is reduced."

 There are two types of drugs being trialled here: Selective serotonin reuptake inhibitors, more commonly known as anti-depressants, and anti-androgens.

 Dr Adarsh Kaul, clinical director for offender health at Nottinghamshire NHS Trust, explains how they work.